The Basics: Overview

 Parents are the most important influence on a young person’s decisions about relationships and sex — even more important than friends, siblings, or the media.
 Most young people say that it would be easier to make decisions about sex if they could talk openly and honestly with their parents.

 Young people who talk with their parents about sex are more likely to put off having sex until they’re older.
-They’re also more likely to make healthy choices, like using condoms to prevent pregnancy and STDs (sexually transmitted diseases), if they do choose to have sex.
+They’re also more likely to make healthy choices, like using condoms to prevent pregnancy and STIs (sexually transmitted infections), if they do choose to have sex.
+STIs are also called STDs (sexually transmitted diseases).

 The Basics: Bodies and Puberty